 Threat intelligence is only as reliable as the access layer used to collect it.
 Without secure, isolated, and anonymous access, CTI analysts risk malware infection, identity exposure, and intelligence manipulation — compromising both investigation integrity and organizational security.
 A managed attribution platform ensures safe, consistent, and auditable access to hostile environments.

-Cyber Threat Intelligence (CTI) analysts frequently interact with malicious infrastructure when conducting OSINT investigations.
-For example, an analyst may need to open a phishing link, access darkweb forums, malware hosting domain, open a malicious attachment or an MS Office file with macros enabled; all these actions can easily lead to infecting their computing device with malware and may also result in revealing their actual digital identity (by exposing their IP address and device digital fingerprint), which is too dangerous in OSINT investigations.
+Cyber threat intelligence (CTI) analysts frequently interact with malicious infrastructure when conducting OSINT investigations.
+For example, an analyst may need to open a phishing link, access dark web forums or a malware hosting domain, open a malicious attachment or an MS Office file with macros enabled.
+All these actions can easily lead to infecting their computing device with malware and may also result in revealing their actual digital identity (by exposing their IP address and device digital fingerprint), which is too dangerous in OSINT investigations.

 Unsecured access introduces three systemic risks: